Do Snakes Poop? What Snake Waste Looks Like + How Often

 Share:

 Yes, snakes do poop.
-Every snake produces waste after eating — usually a mix of brown feces and white urates.
-Understanding what's normal keeps your snake healthy and helps you catch problems early.
+Every snake produces waste after eating — a mix of brown feces and white urates.
+Knowing what's normal keeps your snake healthy and helps you spot problems early.

 What Snake Waste Looks Like

 Healthy snake poop is firm and brown.
-Think of a small, compact sausage shape.
-It always comes paired with urates — a chalky white or cream-colored paste.
+It looks like a small, compact sausage.
+It always comes with urates — a chalky white or cream paste.
 Urates are the snake's version of urine.
-Instead of liquid, snakes excrete uric acid as a semi-solid.
-Both feces and urates exit through the cloaca, the snake's single waste opening.
+Instead of liquid, snakes release uric acid as a solid.
+Both feces and urates exit through the cloaca — the snake's single waste opening.

 Normal droppings don't smell strongly.
-A mild odor is expected, but an intensely foul smell can signal infection.
+A mild odor is fine.
+But an intense, foul smell can signal infection.

 Signs of healthy snake poop: